-Independent Auditor's Report to The Members of The United Kingdom Mutual War Risks Association Limited
+Independent Auditor's Report to the members of the United Kingdom Mutual War Risks Association Limited

-We have audited the financial statements of The United Kingdom Mutual War Risks Association Limited for the year ended 20 February 2016 which are set out on pages 20 to 37 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+We have audited the Financial Statements of The United Kingdom Mutual War Risks Association Limited for the year ended 20 February 2017 which are set out on pages 18 to 48.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

 This report is made solely to the Association's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Association's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the Association's members as a body, for our audit work, for this report, or for the opinions we have formed.
+Our audit work has been undertaken so that we might state to the Association's Members those matters we are required to state to them in an Auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the Association's Members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of Directors and Auditors
+Respective responsibilities of Directors and Auditor

-As explained more fully in the Directors' Responsibilities Statement set out on page 14, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Directors' Responsibilities Statement set out on pages 14 and 15, the Directors are responsible for the preparation of the Financial Statements and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the Financial Statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.

-Scope of the audit of the financial statements
+Scope of the audit of the Financial Statements

-A description of the scope of an audit of financial statements is provided on the Financial Reporting Council's web-site at www.frc.org.uk/auditscopeukprivate.
+A description of the scope of an audit of Financial Statements is provided on the Financial Reporting Council's web-site at www.frc.org.uk/auditscopeukprivate.